 Exaggerated to hilarious extremes by Freakazoid! in this scene, where he splurts fifteen times, with an amount of juice probably in excess of what he had imbibed — although there are plenty of empty juice containers next to him.

-In another episode, Dipper plays a tape by Robby very slowly, expecting to hear a hidden message.
+In "Boyz Crazy", Dipper plays a tape by Robbie very slowly, expecting to hear a hidden message.
 Grunkle Stan takes a drink to have a spit take at the ready.
 Nothing happens.

 In the episode "Bender Gets Made" after realizing that the ship the Robot Mafia is going to attack is none other than the Planet Express Ship, Bender does a full ten second spit-take after drinking some oil up until the commercial break.
 On the DVD commentary they say that if they had been able to they would have still had him doing it after coming out of the commercial break.